MaastrichtU-IDS/dsri-documentation/website/docs/enabling-vpn-wsl.md

 ---
 id: enabling-vpn-wsl
-title: Enabling VPN access in WSL2
+title: Enabling VPN Access in WSL2
 ---

 ## Follow these steps in the WSL2 environment: